 - The observed part of the new ultra-rapid product does not refer to three different 3-day solutions, but to exactly one, where three NEQs of three consecutive days are used.
-This 3-day solution is represented by the magenta line in Figure 2. - 2.
-Weakly determined orbit and ERP parameters referring to the last 24 hours of the observed part of the ultra-rapid products are avoided. - a.
-A pulse determination is considered as weak, if the time interval covered by observations to the left or to the right of the pulse epoch is shorter than 12 hours. - b.
-An ERP determination is considered as weak, if the time interval covered by observations to the right of an ERP vertex is shorter than 24 hours. - 3.
-The ERPs in the predicted part of the ultra-rapid product are defined by the two ERP parameters referring to the last 24 hours covered by observations. - Apart from the unavoidable fact that UT1-UTC has to be anchored to an a priori value for one particular epoch, the a priori information from IERS Bulletin A is not used for creating the new CODE ultra-rapid product. - Four complete sets of observed and predicted ERPs and orbits are issued and made available to the IGS ACC and other users every day.
+This 3-day solution is represented by the magenta line in Fig. 2. - 2.
+Weakly determined orbit and ERP parameters referring to the last 24 h of the observed part of the ultra-rapid products are avoided.

+- a.
+A pulse determination is considered as weak, if the time interval covered by observations to the left or to the right of the pulse epoch is shorter than 12 h. - b.
+An ERP determination is considered as weak, if the time interval covered by observations to the right of an ERP vertex is shorter than 24 h. - 3.
+The ERPs in the predicted part of the ultra-rapid product are defined by the two ERP parameters referring to the last 24 h covered by observations. - 4.
+Apart from the unavoidable fact that UT1-UTC has to be anchored to an a priori value for one particular epoch, the a priori information from IERS Bulletin A is not used for creating the new CODE ultra-rapid product. - Four complete sets of observed and predicted ERPs and orbits are issued and made available to the IGS ACC and other users every day.

-Table 1 summarizes the characteristics and the representation of the key parameters for the four ultrarapid orbits and ERPs issued every day.
+Table 1 summarizes the characteristics and the representation of the key parameters for the four ultra-rapid orbits and ERPs issued every day.
 The first column labels the ultra-rapid product.
-For practical reasons, the parameterization in all ultra-rapid solutions refers to a nominal arc-length of three days.
-Column 2 provides the start and end epoch with respect to t{last} .
-The third column shows that the time interval actually covered by observations varies between 54 hours for the 6 UTC and 72 hours for the 24 UTC ultra-rapid solutions.
+For practical reasons, the parameterization in all ultra-rapid solutions refers to a nominal arc-length of 3 days.
+Column 2 provides the start and end epoch with respect to $t{\rm last}$.
+The third column shows that the time interval actually covered by observations varies between 54 h for the 6 UTC and 72 h for the 24 UTC ultra-rapid solutions.

-Principle 1 of the new CODE ultra-rapid asks to avoid the pulses closer than 12 hours to t{last} .
+Principle 1 of the new CODE ultra-rapid asks to avoid the pulses closer than 12 h to $t{\rm last}$.
 The number of pulse epochs therefore increases from 3 for the 6 UTC to 5 for the 24 UTC ultra-rapid products.
-This way of handling weak pulses is the only option available, when only daily NEQs referring to calendar days are available, as there are no "hidden" pulses set up in the 24-hour NEQs.
+This way of handling weak pulses is the only option available, when only daily NEQs referring to calendar days are available, as there are no "hidden" pulses set up in the 24-h NEQs.

 Principle 1 also asks for a modification of the ERP parameterization.
-The reference point for the ERP vertices with 1-day resolution is made to coincide with the last observation epoch t{last} , that is, 6, 12, 18, or 24 UTC of the current day.
-The input NEQs contain one set of ERPs, namely offset and drift, every 6 hours.
+The reference point for the ERP vertices with 1-day resolution is made to coincide with the last observation epoch $t{\rm last}$, that is, 6, 12, 18, or 24 UTC of the current day.
+The input NEQs contain one set of ERPs, namely offset and drift, every 6 h.
 It is therefore possible to derive ERP parameters for all required ERP vertices via a parameter transformation instead of reprocessing all individual observations.
-Note that t{last} is not an ERP vertex.
-According to Table 1 the rightmost ERP vertex is set to $+\infty$ h, where in practice " $+\infty$ h" is defined to contain the entire requested prediction interval.
-For IGS purposes, we therefore set " $+\infty$ h = +24 h".
-For the purposes of the International Laser Ranging Service (ILRS, Pearlman et al. 2002) CODE makes predictions available for five days.
-With this treatment of the ERPs the x- and y-coordinates of the pole and UT1-UTC, actually UT1R-UTC, are represented by straight lines in the interval [t{last} -24 h, t{last} + ∞ h].
+Note that $t{\rm last}$ is not an ERP vertex.

+According to Table 1, the right-most ERP vertex is set to $+\infty$ h, where in practice " $+\infty$ h" is defined to contain the entire requested prediction interval.
+For IGS purposes, we therefore set " $+\infty$ h = + 24 h."
+For the purposes of the International Laser Ranging Service (ILRS, Pearlman et al. 2002), CODE makes predictions available for 5 days.
+With this treatment of the ERPs, the x- and y-coordinates of the pole and UT1-UTC are represented by straight lines in the interval [t{last} - 24 h, t{last} + ∞ h].